anguenot/pyspark-cassandra/README.md

-This module provides Python support for Apache Spark's Resilient Distributed Datasets from Apache Cassandra CQL rows using [Cassandra Spark Connector](https://github.com/datastax/spark-cassandra-connector) within PySpark, both in the interactive shell and in Python programmes submitted with spark-submit.
+This module provides Python support for Apache Spark's Resilient Distributed Datasets from Apache Cassandra CQL rows using [Cassandra Spark Connector](https://github.com/datastax/spark-cassandra-connector) within PySpark, both in the interactive shell and in Python programs submitted with spark-submit.

 This project was initially forked from